-The Tren de Aragua is Venezuela’s most powerful local "megabanda," or large criminal gangs with more than 100 members.
-This group is largely based out of the Tocorón prison in Aragua state and involved in everything from extorsion to kidnappings, homicide, vehicle theft, drug trafficking, arms trafficking, human trafficking and contraband.
+The Tren de Aragua is Venezuela’s most powerful, homegrown criminal actor.
+Its headquarters are in the Tocorón prison in Aragua state and involved in everything from extorsion to kidnappings, homicide, vehicle theft, drug trafficking, arms trafficking, human trafficking and contraband.

 The Tren de Aragua’s origins date back to the 2000s when, during construction on Venezuela’s railway system, a workers’ union saw an opportunity to enter the criminal world.
 The first members of the group began by demanding bribes in order to give people certain job posts but they soon turned to extortion, kidnap and robbery.